Working with industry

 There is a great deal of expertise within the School in the area of food and behaviour.
 Professor Peter Rogers and Dr Jeff Brunstrom have worked extensively with the food industry on basic and applied research on appetite, satiety, portion size decisions, food choice and the acquisition of food preferences.
 For example, they have experience in applying 'traditional' preload, test meal designs, and have also developed novel and improved methods for measuring the satiety and 'expected satiety' effects of foods and food ingredients.
-Dr Charlotte Hardman additionally has expertise in children's food preferences and eating behaviour.
 A further specialism is assessment of the mood and cognitive performance effects of dietary constituents, including caffeine.
 The research involves field and internet studies, randomised controlled trials, as well as laboratory-based experimental studies carried out in the School's newly refurbished Nutrition and Behaviour Unit laboratories.
-There is also fruitful collaboration with experts in other Schools, and with other research facilities at the University of Bristol, such as the Clinical Research and Imaging Centre (CRIC-Bristol).
+There is also fruitful collaboration with experts in other Schools, and with other research facilities at the University of Bristol.

 Knowledge Transfer Partnerships

 A Knowledge Transfer Partnership (KTP) is a partnership between a company, a graduate and a university who work together on a project that is strategically important to the company's future.
 Businesses of all sizes, industries and commercial sectors can take part in a KTP and use the expertise of academics and universities and the knowledge and skills of a graduate.
 Each KTP is partly funded the government receiving grants of up to 67% of the project's total cost, subject to the status and size of the company which makes a contribution to the balance of the programme costs.